 How do we prepare 100 million futures for a world of opportunity?

-At Deloitte, we are committed to expanding opportunities for 100 million people by 2030 by developing job skills, improving educational outcomes, and providing opportunities for individuals from underrepresented and marginalized groups around the world to realize success.
-In line with this ambition, Deloitte is proud to support the Lead2030 Challenge for SDG4 for the third year.
+At Deloitte, we are committed to expanding opportunities for 100 million people by 2030 by developing job skills, improving educational outcomes, and providing opportunities for individuals from underrepresented and marginalized groups around the world.
+In line with this ambition, Deloitte is proud to support the Lead2030 Challenge for SDG4 for the fourth year.
 Working together, we can accelerate innovative youth-led solutions to achieve inclusive, equitable, and quality education for all.

 In line with Deloitte’s ambition to prepare 100 million futures for a world of opportunity by 2030, the challenge seeks to support scalable youth-led solutions that: